daattali/beautiful-jekyll/_posts/2017-05-03-PMSoftware.md

 * Basecamp
 * Asana
 * Jira
+* Kanbantool
+* Sharepoint
 * Spreadsheets

 ### Estimation, Resource and Costs

 You will need at some point to estimate the project effort, resources and time.
 In an agile, iterative and incremental model you are doing this often.
-You however don't want to have your team estimating all the time.
+However, don't have the team estimating all the time.
+I prefer estimation based on past performance but when you are working with a new team, that is not possible.